MarkStringerComedy/MarkStringerComedy.github.io/index.md

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**

+### Monday 11th March 2019

+### Joke No. 44 (addition bit for "Now THAT's what I call music")

+One of the unexpected effects of losing weight for me has been that I've started to get "morning wood" again - for the first time since my 20's.

+It's like finding something really unexpected from the 80's in your pants, like a "Now that's what I call music 3" audio cassette in your pants.
+And my wife said - it would have been even more surprising if it were a 12 inch.

+\(In my defence, when I was thinking of this last night in bed it seemed funny\)

 ### Sunday 10th March 2019

 ### Gig No. 18 - Comedy Virgins, Cavendish Arms, Stockwell